peterprescott/lit-review/md/blank.md

 operative causal process one of *homophily*, in that those already similar prefer to be nearer to each other, or of *contagion*, in that those already near become more similar [@CShaliziThomas2011]?
+@DTimms1971 also makes a helpful distinction, noting that in his view "the criterion of homogeneity is not that all the people inhabiting a given area should be the same, but that the probability of their being of a particular characteris should be alike in all parts of the area" (p.42).

 An impressive case is made by @GGalster2019 that "to understand the causes and effects of neighborhoods one must embed them in a framework